Skip navigation

 A TCA screen is used to:

-• Help your health care provider prescribe the right dose of a TCA
+• Help your provider prescribe the right dose of a TCA.

 • Find out if you are misusing TCA (taking it without a prescription or taking more than the prescribed dose).
-The test may be included as part of a drug (toxicology) screen, a test that checks for the presence of several different prescription and illegal drugs.
+The test may be included as part of a drug (toxicology) screen, which checks for the presence of several different prescription and illegal drugs.

 • Diagnose a TCA overdose.
 Prompt treatment of an overdose can be lifesaving.